victor-mlai/Backwards-Comp-API-Cpp/README.md

-# Backwards-Comp-API-Cpp
+# Backwards Compatibility tricks for API changes in C++
-This project contains a list of all the changes you would like to do to your public API toghether with ways on making these changes as non-breaking/backwards compatible, and as boilerplate free as possible.
+This project contains a list of all the changes you would like to do to your public API toghether with tricks on making these changes as non-breaking/backwards compatible, and as boilerplate free as possible.

 # Contributing
 This project just got created.

 Please feel free to create Issues and Pull Requests in case you find this list incomplete.

 # List